KAMI-Github/ERC721-AC/README.md

 -   `pause()`: Pause the contract (requires admin role).
 -   `unpause()`: Unpause the contract (requires admin role).
--   `burn(uint256 tokenId)`: Burn an NFT (standard ERC721A burn, may be restricted or removed based on exact `ERC721A` version/config).
+-   `burn(uint256 tokenId)`: Burn an NFT (Inherited standard ERC721A burn, may be restricted or removed based on exact `ERC721A` version/config).
 Transfer restrictions apply if rented.
 -   `upgradeTo(address newImplementation)` (UUPS - called via ProxyAdmin): Upgrades the contract implementation (upgradeable version only).

 ## Roles